pippim/pippim.github.io/programs/mserve.md

 animated graphics, VU meters and scrolling lyrics.
 Secondly, it encodes CDs with track titles and artwork automatically obtained from *MusicBrainz*.
 Finally, **mserve** automatically downloads lyrics scores from the internet.
-Lyrics score lines can be synchronized by simply clicking each line as it is sung.
+Lyrics score lines are synchronized by simply clicking each line as it is sung.

 Take a <a href="#hide-chronology-list-sample-video">quick peek</a>